Frequently Asked Questions

 Q: How do I submit my portfolio to the GSD?

-A: Portfolios must be submitted through the GSD portfolio portal.
+A: Portfolios must be submitted through the online application.

 Q: Can I mail in a hard copy of my portfolio?
 Is submitting a digital copy required?

 A: All portfolios must be submitted through the online system.
 Applicants may not send portfolios to the GSD through the mail.
-Given the nature of the review process, any application materials received by mail will not be considered.
+The application process is conducted online, any hardcopy application materials will not be considered.

 Q: Where can I find instructions on how to submit my portfolio?